makgyver/fluke/README.md

 `fluke` has been presented at the [ECML-PKDD 2024](https://ecmlpkdd2024.org/) conference in the [Workshop on Advancements in Federated Learning](https://wafl2024.di.unito.it).
 The slides of the presentation are available [here](slides/fluke_ecmlpkdd2024.pdf).

+## `fluke` @ ECAI 2025
+On 25th October, we will deliver a tutorial on `fluke` at the 28th European Conference on Artificial Intelligence (ECAI).
+[Here](https://sites.google.com/view/fluketutorialecai25/home) the website of the tutorial.

 ## Citing `fluke`
 ``fluke`` is a research tool, and we kindly ask you to cite it in your research papers if you use it.
 You can use the following BibTeX entry: